Encyclopedia

 Timimus

-“`html Timimus Timimus (TIE-mih-mus; “Tim’s mimic”) is a genus of theropod dinosaur that lived during the Early Cretaceous period, about 122 to 109 million years ago, in what is now southeastern Australia.
+Timimus Timimus (TIE-mih-mus; “Tim’s mimic”) is a genus of theropod dinosaur that lived during the Early Cretaceous period, about 122 to 109 million years ago, in what is now southeastern Australia.
 The name honors both Tim Rich, the son of the paleontologists who discovered it, and Tim Flannery, an Australian paleontologist.
-The “mimus” part
+The “mimus” part means

 Timimus Read Post »